AndreaMercatanti/AndreaMercatanti.github.io/index.md

 <!---
 - **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. Poulos.
 -->
-- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions** with A. Albanese, F. Li, and J. Poulos.
-Currently in _IZA, Institute of Labor Economics, Discussion papers series, n.
+- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions** with A. Albanese, F. Li, and J. Poulos. _IZA, Institute of Labor Economics, Discussion papers series, n.
 14472_.

 # Contacts
 Andrea Mercatanti\